-The primary task and responsibility of the Audit Committee is to monitor the company's financial position, to monitor the effectiveness of the company's internal controls, internal audit and risk management, to be informed about the audit of the Annual Report and accompanying financial statements/consolidated accounts, and to review and monitor the auditor's impartiality and independence.
+The primary task and responsibility of the Audit Committee is to monitor the Company's financial position, to monitor the effectiveness of the Company's internal controls, internal audit and risk management, to be informed about the audit of the Annual Report and accompanying financial statements/consolidated accounts, and to review and monitor the auditor's impartiality and independence.
 The Audit Committee shall also assist the Nomination Committee in proposals for decisions concerning the election and remuneration of the auditor.
-The Audit Committee is comprised of Tone Kvåle (Chair) and Lennart Johansson.
+The Audit Committee was until the 2022 Annual General Meeting comprised of Tone Kvåle (Chair) and Lennart Johansson, and thereafter of Christine Rankin (Chair) and Lennart Johansson.

 The work of the Audit Committee during the year has followed the framework described above.
-During the 2021 financial year, the Audit Committee held six meetings and discussed matters concerning the company's control system, review of quarterly reports, assessment of the auditor's work, and evaluation of risk management.
+During the 2022 financial year, the Audit Committee held six meetings and discussed matters concerning the Company's control system, review of quarterly reports, assessment of the auditor's work, and evaluation of risk management.
 See the table below for the attendance record.